renovatebot/renovate/docs/usage/configuration-options.md

 ## repoProblemsHeader

+This field will replace the header of the Repository Problems in dependency dashboard issue.

 ## respectLatest

 Similar to `ignoreUnstable`, this option controls whether to update to versions that are greater than the version tagged as `latest` in the repository.